hossein-shamani-92/Basket-Star/README.md

 Score +1
 ```

-The star is then moved back to the top at a random horizontal position.
+The star is then returned to the top at a random horizontal position.

-If a star falls below the screen:
+If a star falls below the screen without being caught:

 ```text
 Score -1
 ```

-The star is repositioned at a random horizontal position.
+The star is then repositioned at a random horizontal position.

 ### Bombs

-Bombs also fall from the top of the screen.
+Three bombs also fall from the top of the screen.

 When a bomb collides with the basket: